Gadeoli/rjs-hooks-library/README.md

 - useOnPressKey (An event handler to trigger an action by key press using ref)
 - useGhostInFirstRender (A negative boolean value that is setted positive after first render and a small delay)
 - useOnInfiniteScrollTrigger (Trigger a function when "reffed" element shows up)
+- useCabinet (A boolean array control like a file cabinet)

 ## Use